-Learning the Pilates method in 2009 truly complemented my background as a sports and massage therapist.
-Having worked in the health, fitness and exercise industry alongside differing healthcare professionals I now teach Clinical Mat and Equipment Pilates, specialising in Neurological and Older Adult exercise.
+Learning the Pilates method truly complemented my background as a sports and massage therapist.
+Having worked in the health and fitness industry alongside differing healthcare professionals i now teach physio based, Clinical Matwork and Pilates Apparatus, specialising in Neurological and Older Adult exercise.

-Passionate about it as both a mind and body combined exercise methodology, I truly believe that Pilates can be absolutely for everyone!
+Passionate about Pilates being both a mind and body combined exercise methodology, i truly believe that it can be for everyone!

-My past experience includes; work in a health spa, Pilates studio teacher, multi-disciplinary clinic work alongside chiropractors, musculoskeletal and neurological physiotherapists.
+My past experience includes working in a Pilates equipment studio and multi-disciplinary clinic work alongside chiropractors, musculoskeletal and neurological physiotherapists.

-Apart from being able to have helped many people throughout my career, some highlights have been; the opportunity to have worked with two international Paralympic teams, teaching Pilates in the Middle East and also supporting and working with the MS Society locally and nationally to promote Pilates exercise awareness.
+Apart from having helped many people throughout my career, some highlights have been; the opportunity to teach Pilates in the Middle East, working with two international Paralympic teams at the London 2012 Olympics and also supporting and working with the MS Society locally and nationally to promote Pilates exercise awareness.

-My teaching and approach is taken from my clinical training and experience rather than just purely fitness-based so is therefore more specific and corrective in achieving personal requirements and outcomes.
+My teaching and approach is taken from my clinical, physio based Pilates training and experience so is therefore more specific and corrective in achieving personal requirements and outcomes.

 I am continually updating my professional development within the industry, fully insured and have local affiliations with other healthcare professionals all of which is the aim to provide you with a unique and personalised service.

-Pilates really does have something to offer everyone of all ages, levels of ability and fitness, from beginners to elite athletes.
+Pilates really does have something to offer and can benefit everyone of all ages, levels of ability and fitness, from beginners to elite athletes.